gcallah/BookReviews/coyne_hall.md

 this is how money actually arose.

 Menger's theory is logically coherent, and I myself used it to describe the origin of money in economics for real people.
-But a plausible explanation for how something happened is not sufficient to claim that it did happen that way: we must supplement the logical coherence of our theory with empirical research.
+But as Max Weber pointed out, it is not sufficient for an ideal type used in a social scientific explanation to be logically coherent: we must supplement the logical coherence of our type with empirical research demonstrating that it actually applies in some particular case.

 ## The Science of Economics

-"understanding and prediction are not synonymous" 23
+In the next section, on the science of economics, the authors, take care to differentiate the social sciences from the physical sciences.
+They correctly note that "understanding and prediction are not synonymous" (23).

-The authors claim the praxeology is different from the study of "other, passive biological entities."
-25

-It's a little weird here to describe, for instance, a pack of wolves hunting a reindeer as "passive."

-Very nice example of rush-hour commuting: we cannot understand what is going on without talking about the purposes of the people commuting, and the institutional settings within which they are acting.
+Very nice example of rush-hour commuting: we cannot understand what is going on ffer a very nice example of impossiblity of adequately understanding rush-hour commuting in and out of Grand Central Station as a purely physical phenomenon.
+To really understand what is going on, one must take into account the *purposes* of the people commuting, and the institutional settings within which they are acting.
 (26-27)

 Methodological individualism (29)